syncfusion-content/asp.netwebforms-docs/aspnet/SplitButton/Easy-customization.md

 ## Theme support

-You can control the style and appearance ofthe Split Button based on CSS classes.
+You can control the style and appearance of the Split Button based on CSS classes.
 In order to apply styles to the Split Button control, you can refer to two files namely, ej.widgets.core.min.css and ej.theme.min.css.
 When you refer to the ej.widgets.all.min.css file, then it is not necessary to include the files ej.widgets.core.min.css and ej.theme.min.css in your project, as ej.widgets.all.min.css is the combination of these two.

 By default, there are 13 themes support available for the Split Button control.